Why are Classic bikes so popular?

 Enter the resurgence of classic bikes.
 Sure, they are slower and don’t handle as well compared to newer motorcycles of the same capacity.
 The defining factor in their popularity I believe is this; They are raw.

-There has been a great growth in the counter culture and the encouragement within the groups is great.
+There has been great growth in the counter culture and the encouragement within the groups is great.
+Check out our Motosocial GC Facebook page if you’re a local to the Gold Coast.
 The get in and have a go attitude has sparked passions in a lot of people and inspired many to have a go at building their own bike.
 As always there will be opposition to a trend, especially a new one.
 Guys telling you not to ruin it, or making bets on how far some will get before giving up, take it with a grain of salt and search “unfinished chopper project for sale”.
 You’ll soon see that the issue of finishing what you start isn’t restricted to the Café Racer or Scrambler crew.

-That’s my take on the reason behind the huge resurrection of the café racer culture, it definitely isn’t what it used to be but what is any more?
+That’s my take on the reason behind the huge resurrection of the café racer culture, it definitely isn’t what it used to be but what is anymore?
 Take it for what it is.
-No matter what you ride or attempt to build, we are all just kids at heart wanting to look good and go fast.
+No matter what you ride or attempt to build, we are all just kids at heart wanting to look cool and go fast.